Lovinsky Pierre-Antoine

 Lovinsky Pierre-Antoine is a Haitian human rights and political activist and former head of the Fondasyon Trant Septanm (FTS) (September 30 Foundation), an advocacy group founded to assist victims of the 1991 coup that removed Haiti's first elected president, Jean-Bertrand Aristide, from office.

 Background

 The FTS foundation worked to win the release of hundreds of political prisoners, including some detained during the 2004-06 "interim government".
 Lovinsky had announced his intention to run for the office of Senator as a candidate of the Fanmi Lavalas party.
 He was working as an adviser to their delegation in Haiti.

 Disappearance

 On August 12, 2007, he was abducted after a meeting in Delmas with American and Canadian human rights investigators.
 Because his whereabouts were known, some believed that someone associated with Lovinsky betrayed him.
-Two days later, on August 14, 2007, his family was contacted and a ransom of $300,000 USD was demanded, but there was no further contact from his abductors.
+Two days later, on August 14, 2007, his family was contacted and a ransom of US$300,000 was demanded, but there was no further contact from his abductors.
 His disappearance was taken up by Amnesty International.